Unraveling time-varying causal effects of multiple exposures: integrating Functional Data Analysis with Multivariable Mendelian Randomization: Case study: Systolic Blood Pressure and Body Mass Index as time-varying exposure on Coronary Artery Disease

+We investigated the effects of SBP and BMI on CAD using 274 and 199 genetic variants, respectively.
+Genetic instruments were obtained from large-scale genome-wide association study (GWAS) meta-analyses: for SBP were taken from Evangelou et al.~\cite{Evangelou2018}, and for BMI from Winkler et al.~\cite{Winkler2015}.
+Five variants were associated with both exposures, representing overlapping instruments that may introduce pleiotropy between SBP and BMI.
+We then applied MV-FMR to jointly estimate the time-varying causal effects of SBP and BMI on CAD risk over ages 50-70 years.
+Individual exposure trajectories were modeled using FPCA with PACE, with the number of components chosen via our data-driven k-fold cross-validation procedure.
+Two principal components were selected for both exposures.
+For SBP, the first two components explained 77.0\% and 16.5\% of the variability, respectively, while for BMI, they explained 90.5\% and 8.1\%.
+The large proportion of explained variance indicates that trajectories of both exposures were well captured by the two-component FPCA representation.
 Instrument strength was assessed using F-statistics for each principal component.
 For SBP, the first and second components yielded conditional F-statistics of 9.77 and 3.44, respectively, while for BMI, the corresponding values were 9.03 and 2.57.
 Although components fell below the conventional threshold for strong instruments ($F < 10$), our simulation results indicate that functional MR approaches remain unbiased in such settings.
 To assess the benefits of joint modeling, we compared MV-FMR with U-FMR applied separately to each exposure.
 This comparison allowed us to evaluate whether simultaneous modeling of SBP and BMI revealed different causal effect patterns compared to the univariable analyses.
 Figure~\ref{fig:application} presents the MV-FMR estimates.
 The analysis revealed distinct time-varying causal effects of SBP and BMI on CAD risk.
 Both exposures showed positive associations with CAD risk between ages 50 and 60, but their effects attenuated thereafter, becoming non-significant (95\% bootstrap CI) beyond age 60.
 These findings suggest that the critical exposure window for SBP and BMI in relation to CAD risk is concentrated in the sixth decade of life.

 The comparison between MV-FMR and U-FMR provides evidence consistent with established mediation patterns.
 For SBP, the multivariable and univariable analyses yielded broadly consistent results, both identifying similar effect magnitudes and time windows of significance.
 For BMI, MV-FMR estimates showed attenuation in the point estimates compared to the univariable approach, suggesting that part of BMI's apparent effect on CAD operates indirectly through blood pressure pathways.
 Inspection of the confidence intervals reveals partial overlap between MV-FMR and U-FMR estimates for BMI.
 Notably, this overlapping is also observed in the traditional MV-MR analysis~\cite{Gill2021}, where the univariable BMI effect (OR 1.49, 95\% CI 1.39 to 1.60) and the multivariable effect (OR 1.34, 95\% CI 1.24 to 1.45) showed overlapping confidence intervals.